truenas/documentation/content/SCALE/SCALEUIReference/Storage/Pools/DevicesScreensSCALE.md

 ---
 title: "Devices Screens"
-description: "This article provides information on settings and functions found on the Devices screens and widget."
+description: "Provides information on settings and functions found on the Devices screens and widget."
 weight: 30
 aliases:
 tags: